on-site/db2c/README.md

-a db2 console with with history and autocomplete support
+A DB2 console with history and autocomplete support, and few other goodies
 ====================================

-DB2 console mode does not support readline and autocomplete, this is a wrapper for the db2 command with support for both.
+DB2 console mode does not support readline and autocomplete, this is a wrapper for the db2 command mode with support for both.
+It also tries to make using db2 a little bit more tolerable, adding support for psql-like commands and other shortcuts.

 Install
 -------

-  $ apt-get install [rlwrap][0]
+* apt-get install [rlwrap][0]
-  $ gem install db2c
+* gem install db2c

 Contributing
 ------------